hansroland/reflex-dom-inbits/tutorial.md

 ~~~

 *PostBuildT* is a monad transformer.
 It set's up a monadic environement for reflex-dom.
-As side effects, some of the reflex-dom functions will create the DOM elements.
+As side effects, some of the reflex-dom functions will create and change the DOM elements.
 To follow this tutorial you don't need to understand the concepts behind monad transformers.

 The function *mainWidget* has two sister functions *mainWidgetWithCss* and *mainWidgetWithHead*.